The Stages of Language Acquisition for ELLs

 The holophrastic stage is significantly longer, occurring between nine and eighteen months old.
 During this phase, the infant begins to learn and speak single words.
 In the beginning, these words are strongly centered around basic needs and interests as well as names or identifiers like “mama” and “dada.”

 This stage takes place from eighteen to twenty-four months old.
-Once children have developed single word speech, they begin to pair groups of words together into mini-sentences and phrases like “I want” or “give me.”
+Once children have developed single-word speech, they begin to pair groups of words together into mini-sentences and phrases like “I want” or “give me.”

 The telegraphic stage takes place from two to three years old.
 Over time, children begin to expand their two-word phrases into short sentences.
 They also begin to utilize lexical morphemes to make the words they use fit the sentence.
-For example, they understand to use the plural “boys” instead of “boy” when referring to a group of boys.
+For example, they understand to use the plural form of “boys” instead of “boy” when referring to a group of boys.

 Past the age of three, most children fall into the multiword stage.
 In this final stage of language acquisition, children now learn to use functional morphemes to change the meaning of the words they use.
 Examples include the words but, in, the, and that.